 AO Smith Water Heater Error Codes Explained

 AO Smith manufactures a wide range of residential water heaters — from traditional gas tank models to high-efficiency condensing tank units and tankless (on-demand) systems.
 Each product line uses a slightly different diagnostic system, but all AO Smith water heaters communicate faults through status lights, blink codes, or alphanumeric display codes.
-This guide covers the most common error codes across AO Smith's residential gas water heater product lines.
+This guide covers the most common error codes across AO Smith's residential gas water heater product lines and what Milwaukee homeowners can do when they appear.

 Reading AO Smith Error Codes by Product Type